Shin-Emon/Jisaker/README.md

 Jisaker is made in Java, so you should install Java 17.
 Also, you build this or install jar file then.
 (I developed this in Java 17)

+# Attention
+On Windows, Windows Defender maybe detect this as Virus, but this is NOT a Virus!